-If this really resonated with you and you recognize you need some help with this (but aren’t ready for 1:1 coaching) Check out my ebook Stress Less SOS Action Guide.
-It's chock full of simple and effective tools and techniques to help you relax and feel calmer.
+Check out my Stress Less SOS Action Guide available on Kindle or paperback.
+It's full of simple and effective tools and techniques to help you relax and feel calmer.

-If you know you’ve gone on way too long allowing past or present stressful (painful, traumatic) events and/or people bring you down and/or affect your health and you’re ready to do something about it- grab my Stress Less SOS Actin Guide and get started right away with "how to"s on ...
+If you know you’ve gone on way too long allowing past or present stressful (painful, traumatic) events and/or people bring you down and/or affect your health and you’re ready to do something about it- grab my Stress Less SOS Action Guide and get started right away with the "how to" on ...

 Deep Breathing Exercises